puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_resources.markdown

 Adding or Modifying Attributes
 -----

-Although you cannot declare the same resource twice, you can add attributes to an already-declared resource:
+Although you cannot declare the same resource twice, you can add attributes to an already-declared resource.
+In certain circumstances, you can also override attributes.

+### Amending Attributes With a Reference

 {% highlight ruby %}
     file {'/etc/passwd':